LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 A VOP-like framework allows participants in the Rocket Pool DAOs to more easily be able to understand the common processes that shape the DAOs.
 It does this in a few main ways:
 * The types of process that exist can be listed, summarized and presented in such a way that is more-approachable to the average participant than reading through multiple full RPIPs.
 Participant attention is a key resource and should not be wasted on implementation details, if all that is desired is a high-level overview of 'how does process x work in Rocket Pool'.
 * Votes and discussions can be labelled explicitly according to the process they are using.
 This makes it easier for participants to quickly slot items into the appropriate mental boxes.
 An RPIP is important, because it represents a change to the status quo.
 A GMC election is also important, but it doesn't represent a change to how Rocket Pool works.
 A grants appeal is potentially unimportant to a less-engaged participant, and can be more safely ignored.
 * The outcomes of processes can be recorded in a clear, consistent and accessible manner.
-Again, the goal is to minimizing the attention and mental effort required by potential participants to find information they are looking for.
+Again, the goal is to minimize the attention and mental effort required by potential participants to find information they are looking for.

 **Extensibility**